Old Hall, Wolverhampton: History

+Leveson family

-The earliest house on the site built by the Leveson family was a smaller timber-framed building that existed during the 1530s when it was mentioned by John Leyland; this building was probably gone by 1553.
+The earliest dateable pottery found on the site dates to 1200, and a small gully terminus predates the house, likely associated with hinterland.
+The earliest moat on the site dates to between 1300–1410, and the oldest known house on the site built by the Leveson family was a smaller timber-framed building that existed as early as the 1530s; it was retroactively mentioned by John Leyland in c.
+1540 as being owned by the "Luson family".
+This building was probably gone by 1553 and the last owner of this building was Thomas Leveson (died 1563), who lived there when Leyland visited during the late 1530s.

 Detail of Jeffreys and Taylor's 1751 map of Wolverhampton showing the Old Hall and its surrounding estate.

-Alongside a similar property in Willenhall, the Old Hall was probably built during the 1570s by the Wolverhampton branch of the Leveson family.
-(Note: Estimates for the construction date of the Old Hall range from 1553–1625, although it is likely that the building was complete by the 1570s.)
-Walter Leveson sold the Old Hall to Francis Newport, 1st Earl of Bradford when he left Wolverhampton in 1666.
-Joseph Turton purchased the property by 1702 and shortly after, he repaired the ruined building, extended and backfilled the moat and lowered the roof.
-The Turton family abandoned the Old Hall in 1735, and it first appears on a map of Wolverhampton published by Thomas Jeffreys and Isaac Taylor in 1751.
+Alongside a similar property in Willenhall, the Old Hall was probably built during around 1570–75 by the Wolverhampton branch of the Leveson family.
+(Note: Estimates for the construction date of the Old Hall range from 1553–1625, although it is likely that the building was complete by the 1570s.

+The proposed construction dates for the Old Hall are as follows: